70% off

 Discounts

-Discount can be offered in different forms.
-These include cash discount, a quantity discount, trade discount, and seasonal discount.
+Discount can be offered in different forms, including a cash discount, a quantity discount, trade discounts, and seasonal discounts.

 • Cash discount refers to offering products at prices for customers making prompt cash payments.